Hunting down clues to Earth's early molten days

 Now, scientists have developed a way to study liquid silicates at the extreme conditions found in the core-mantle boundary.
 This could lead to a better understanding of the Earth’s early molten days, which could even extend to other rocky planets.
 The research was led by scientists Guillaume Morard and Alessandra Ravasio.
-The team, which included Gleason and other researchers from SLAC and Stanford University, published their findings this week in the Proceedings of the National Academy of Sciences.
+The team, which included Gleason, Stanford University mineral physicist Wendy Mao and other researchers from SLAC and Stanford, published their findings this week in the Proceedings of the National Academy of Sciences.

 “There are features of liquids and glasses, in particular silicate melts, that we don't understand,” says Morard, a scientist at the University of Grenoble and Sorbonne University in France.
 “The problem is that molten materials are intrinsically more challenging to study.
 Through our experiments we were able to probe geophysical materials at the extremely high temperatures and pressures of deep Earth to tackle their liquid structure and learn how they behave.
 In the future we will be able to use these types of experiments to recreate the first moments of Earth and understand the processes that shaped it.”